gs1/GS1_DigitalLink_Resolver_CE/README.md

+# Important notice and disclaimer
+This freely licensed open source software is not maintained by GS1.
+Issues raised here may be answered by the community but will not be handled by GS1 itself.
+Users of this software should not assume that it conforms fully to the published [GS1-Conformant resolver standard](https://ref.gs1.org/standards/resolver/).

 ## 📢 Welcome to GS1 Resolver Community Edition Version 3.0.0

 GS1 Resolver is a free and open-source web-server application that allows you to resolve GS1 identifiers to their corresponding web resources.